 Club members have been working to build wintering habitat for young-of-the-year fish in Prineville Reservoir.

 Construction of the spider blocks is set for Sept.
 8, with placement to occur in early spring, when ice leaves the 3,030-acre reservoir in the high desert of eastern Oregon.
-Oregon Department of Fish and Wildlife purchased the pipe, Oregon Greystone supplied the block, and Oregon B.A.S.S.
+Oregon Department of Fish and Wildlife purchased the pipe, Willamette Greystone supplied the block, and Oregon B.A.S.S.
 Federation Nation provided the labor for pouring the concrete.